zaibazhar/advanceSCSS/SCSS.md

 ```
 The above color is a gray with a slight green tint.

 Functions are most useful in avoiding some repeated computation in an expression.
-It also implicitly documents it by giving it a name.
+It also implicitly documents that computation by giving it a name: the above example, while contrived, is still more understandable than just having arbitrary color arithmetic in the style block.
 SCSS ships with a ton of [useful built-in functions](http://sass-lang.com/docs/yardoc/Sass/Script/Functions.html), and Compass [adds even more](http://compass-style.org/reference/compass/helpers/), so do first check whether there's a built-in equivalent before implementing your own helper.

 ## Argument defaults

-Arguments and functions support default values for arguments; the *final* 0-N arguments can be made optional by providing them with a default value:
+Arguments and functions support default values for arguments; the *last* zero-to-N arguments can be made optional by providing them with a default value:

 ```scss
 @mixin foobar($a, $b, $padding: 20px) {